datstartup/ubuntuopenbox/_posts/2020-10-28-change-default-terminal.md

 sudo update-alternatives --config x-terminal-emulator
 ```

+Often, just this command will work globally, but some reasons below, there is still more thing need to do.

+I find Thunar need manual change xfce4 helper.rc file; Obmenu generator as I use other terminal as default, I need to hard code it to the schema, same reason for Openbox shortcut key.

 ## 2. Thunar

 I use Thunar without the Xfce DE, so I have to change xfce4 config file manually, so that I have Alacrity to open in 'Open terminal here' context menu.